AnthonyLloyd/CsCheck/README.md

     hash.Add(portfolio.RiskByPosition(fxRate), 2);
 }
 ```
-The Example method is used to find and pin a suitable generated example e.g. to cover a certain codepath.
+The Example method is used to find, pin and continue to check a suitable generated example e.g. to cover a certain codepath.
-The Hash class can then be used to test a number of results.
-A cache of correct values is saved locally once on a passing run and compared each run asserting actual vs expected at the first point of any difference.
+Hash will save a cache of a number of results on a successful run and each subsequent run will fail with actual vs expected at the first point of any difference.
-Together Example and Hash eliminate the need to commit data files in regression testing.
+Together Example and Hash eliminate the need to commit data files in regression testing while also giving detailed information of any change.

 These tests are in xUnit but could equally be used in any testing framework.